 You can gauge the time it might take for your dog to fully acclimate to his home in threes: three days, three weeks, three months (Drs.
 London and McConnell)1.
 We think of that first 3 days (at a minimum) as the initial “detox period” as the dog transitions from the shelter to your home.
-Your home is a lot quieter than the shelter, with many more fun things around than a cement kennel, with more stimulating activity and space and freedom than a shelter can ever provide.
+Your home is a lot quieter than the shelter, with many more fun things laying around than a cement kennel, and more stimulating activity and space and freedom than a shelter can ever provide.
 It can be overwhelming for many dogs, especially those who have been in the loud, bustling shelter for months.

 Your new dog may sleep a lot in those first few days (he probably didn’t get a lot of sleep with that dog next to him barking all day and night).
 He will want to check out all the new smells and investigate his new digs.
 He won’t know what you expect from him, that you are going to feed him twice a day, or where to go potty, or that the cat box is strictly off limits and so is the leg on that antique chair, by the way.
 After 3 weeks, though, your dog is probably getting used to your comings and goings, learning the daily routine, and starting to figure out when the next meal is coming, that you walk at the same time every morning, that he gets to go out for regular potty breaks.
 At 3 months, most dogs know they are “home.”
 It’s a process to get there, but with a good behavior plan, the right tools, patience and a sense of humor, the two of you can scale the mountain together and enjoy the journey toward a great relationship.

 Things you might need

 You’ll need a stock of supplies and equipment for your new dog, including:

 - Leash: skip the retractable leash and go for a 6′, 8′ or even 15′ durable nylon or leather leash.
 You’ll be glad you did.